NataEn/Advanced-JS-Topics/JavaScript_and_NodeJS_TypeScript/asynchronous.md

 ### Callback Hell

-Happends when we are calling a nother function to state that the async-function is complete.
+Happens when we are calling another function to state that the async-function is complete.
 And add another function inside the callback that will run when all code inside the callback is done.

 In an async manner: